h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **Initial weight distribution**

-         The distribution from which intial path weights are to be drawn.
+         The distribution from which initial path weights are to be drawn.
 When the norma option is selected weights are drawn from the standard normal with a mean of 0 and a standard deviation of 1.